Kawasaki Frontale: Establishment and earlier years (1955–1977)

-The club was founded in 1955 as Fujitsu Soccer Club.
+The club was founded in 1955 as Fujitsu Soccer Club, the company team of Fujitsu.
+For several decades, the club competed in the regional and lower tiers of Japanese football, gradually establishing itself within the corporate football structure.
 It was one of many city clubs that comprised the Japan Soccer League (JSL), including Yomiuri (later Tokyo Verdy 1969), Toshiba (later Consadole Sapporo) and NKK SC (now defunct).
 They first made the JSL Division 1 in 1977, only to be relegated the next season.

-Professional transition and relegations (1997–2000)
+Professional transition and relegations (1993–2000)

-Fujitsu's club became professional in 1997, and changed its name to "Kawasaki Frontale", which means "frontal" in Italian.
+With the professionalisation of Japanese football and the establishment of the J.League in 1993, the club began transitioning towards a professional identity.
+In 1997, Fujitsu Soccer Club was reorganised and rebranded as a professional club with a new name, 'Kawasaki Frontale', adopting its current name and relocating to Kawasaki, which means "frontal" in Italian.
 The club old crest and colours are based on those of Brazilian side Grêmio, because both clubs have cooperated since 26 March 1997.

-The club joined the second division of the J.League in 1999 and went on to become the champion of the division.
-But in the next season, they sank to the bottom of J.League Division 1 and were relegated.

-Frontale would not return to the top flight until 2000, when they were promoted to the rebranded J1.
-But they were once again dropped to the J2 at the end of the season.
+Frontale joined the newly formed second division, the J2 League, in 1999.
+In their debut season, the club won the 1999 J2 League title and secured promotion to the top flight.
+However, their first stint in the J1 League was short-lived, as they were relegated after one season.
+Frontale would not return to the top flight until 2000, when they were promoted to the newly rebranded J1 League.
+But they were once again dropped to the J2 League at the end of the season.